is-huiyuan/is-huiyuan.github.io/_pages/about.md

   - /about.html
 ---

 Dr. Yuan is an Associate Professor in School of Business and Management, Shanghai International Studies.
 Before joining SISU in 2019, she received her Ph.D. from City University of Hong Kong; M.S. and B.S. in Renmin University of China.
 Her research interests include social networks, big data, financial technology, and business intelligence.
-Her research has appeared in high-quality academic journals, including Decision Support Systems, Internet Research, and Annals of Operations Research.
+Her research has appeared in high-quality academic journals, including Production and Operations Management, Decision Support Systems, Internet Research, and Annals of Operations Research.